How Do I...

 Check my account?

 There is a link at the top right of all pages on our website to "My Account" from which you can check your due dates and fines, renew items, or change your PIN.

-From within the catalogue, you may click on the Patron Account tab to access your account.
+From within the catalogue, you may click on the My Account tab to access your account.

 Contact the Library?

 There are many ways to reach us!
-We are available by phone, in person, by e-mail or online chat.
+We are available in person, or by e-mail, phone, text, or online chat.